-Provision for credit losses increased by \$2.6 billion to \$3.4 billion, for the year ended December 31, 2022, primarily driven by reserve increases in the current year versus reserve reductions in the prior year.
-The increase in reserves for credit losses was \$839 million for the year ended December 31, 2022 primarily driven by portfolio growth, compared to reserve reductions in the prior year of \$1.6 billion.
+Provision for credit losses increased by \$2.6 billion to \$6.0 billion, for the year ended December 31, 2023, primarily driven by higher net charge-offs and a higher reserve build in the current year.
+The increase in reserves for credit losses of \$1.3 billion was primarily driven by growth in loan receivables, as compared to the prior year increase of \$839 million.